garethjmsaunders/digital-code-style-guide/html.md

 ### Tables

+Tables must only be used to present tabular data; they must never be used for presentation.

 Make use of `<thead>`, `<tfoot>`, `<tbody>`, and `<th>` tags (and `scope` attribute) when appropriate.
 (Note: `<tfoot>` goes above `<tbody>` for speed reasons.
 You want the browser to load the footer before a table full of data.)

 ```